 18. What are some complications of the IMV mode?

-One complication is breath stacking, which is a spontaneous effort immediately followed by a mechanical breath.
-This leads to an increased PIP, barotrauma, and cardiac compromise.
+Breath stacking, a spontaneous effort immediately followed by a mechanical breath, which leads to increased PIP, barotrauma, and cardiac compromise.

 19. What is the primary indication for the SIMV mode?

-It is indicated for a patients who needs partial ventilatory support.
+It is indicated for patients who need partial ventilatory support.

 20. What happens if the rate is set high in the SIMV mode?

-This would provide total ventilatory support because SIMV with no spontaneous rate is essentially the same as A/C.
+This would provide full ventilatory support because SIMV with no spontaneous rate is essentially the same as A/C.

 21. What happens if the rate is set low in the SIMV mode?